Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements

 \section{Abstract}

 Motivated by the Gray code interpretation of Hamiltonian cycles in Cayley graphs, we investigate the existence of Hamiltonian cycles in tope graphs of hyperplane arrangements, with a focus on simplicial, reflection, and supersolvable arrangements.
-We confirm Hamiltonicity for all 3-dimensional simplicial arrangements listed in the Grünbaum--Cuntz catalogue.
-Extending earlier results by Conway, Sloane, and Wilks, we prove that all restrictions of finite reflection arrangements, including all Weyl groupoids and crystallographic arrangements, admit Hamiltonian cycles.
-Finally, we further establish that all supersolvable hyperplane arrangements and supersolvable oriented matroids have Hamiltonian cycles, offering a constructive proof based on their inductive structure.
+We prove that all supersolvable hyperplane arrangements have Hamiltonian cycles, offering a constructive proof based on their inductive structure.
+The proof can be extended to all supersolvable oriented matroids.
+Furthermore, extending earlier results by Conway, Sloane, and Wilks, we prove that all restrictions of finite reflection arrangements, including all Weyl groupoids and crystallographic arrangements, admit Hamiltonian cycles.
+Finally, we confirm Hamiltonicity for all 3-dimensional simplicial arrangements listed in the Grünbaum--Cuntz catalogue, using that the infinite families listed are supersolvable arrangements.